thiagofst/CPwP/README.md

-# Haphazard codes in Python (Computational Physics)
+# Computational Physics with Python

 	Three-body problem for Alpha Centauri System